Dev-hwang/flutter_foreground_task/README.md

     return FlutterForegroundTask.restartService();
   } else {
     return FlutterForegroundTask.startService(
+      // You can manually specify the foregroundServiceType for the service
+      // to be started, as shown in the comment below.
+      // serviceTypes: [
+      //   ForegroundServiceTypes.dataSync,
+      //   ForegroundServiceTypes.remoteMessaging,
+      // ],
       serviceId: 256,
       notificationTitle: 'Foreground Service is running',
       notificationText: 'Tap to return to the app',